luismaecker/burned_embedder/README.md

 ## Project Description

-*burned_embedder* is a machine learning project that leverages Earth Observation (EO) foundation models to detect and map deforested areas from satellite imagery.
-The project uses the Copernicus Foundation Model to generate embeddings from Sentinel-1 radar data, which are then used for the specific task of deforestation area detection.
+*deforestation_embedder* is a machine learning project that leverages the Copernicus-FM foundation models to detect and map deforested areas from satellite imagery.
+The Copernicus Foundation Model is used to generate embeddings from Sentinel-1 radar data, which are then used for the specific task of deforestation detection within the accroding image chips.
-Traditional deforestation detection methods often rely on optical imagery, which can be hindered by cloud cover and smoke.
-This project takes advantage of radar imagery (Sentinel-1) that can penetrate clouds, combined with state-of-the-art foundation model embeddings, to provide more reliable and accurate deforestation area mapping.

 ## Data Description